|Ctrl+Shift+V||Paste as HTML formatted|

 After accidentally hitting ctrl+2/3/4 and seeing all the text get convert to pseudo-Chinese or other nonsense, simply press ctrl+shift+T (Auto Detect Mode from the binary mode toolbar button, or View → Text Mode → Auto Detect from the menu bar).
 This will restore the correct text format and auto-detect UTF-8.
 Although 1-byte is normally selected (arguably a bug), manually selecting 1-byte (even when it is already selected) will take the request literally and select ASCII, as UTF-8 is a variable byte length encoding.

-Since JujuEdit has totally non-destructive format interpretation, none of these choices have any effect on the contents of the file and will not result in a loss of data.
+Since JujuEdit has fully non-destructive format interpretation, none of these choices have any effect on the contents of the file and will not result in a loss of data.
 As a test, select ctrl+4, save, close JujuEdit and re-open the file: the file opens in its original format exactly as it was before.

 Use Tools → Convert Text to… to permanently change the text encoding; characters not supported in the target text encoding will be altered by this step.
 This step can be undone, but Auto Detect Mode must be invoked manually afterwards as this is not covered by undo.